bguelk/WED025_Demonstrator/Tutorial3.md

 # NEMO Demonstrator for WED025 in NEMO Version 5.0.1

-# Tutorial 2 - Modify a NEMO routine
+# Tutorial 3 - Modify a NEMO routine

+In this Tutorial, it is shown how to
 ## 1. Modify the code
 In this section, it is demonstrated how the code can be modified and recompiled.